To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best Supplement: PetHonesty Flea & Tick Defense

 These bacon-flavored supplements from PetHonesty help your dog build up a daily and long-term resistance to fleas, ticks, and mosquitoes.
-The blend of all-natural ingredients like coconut oil, garlic powder, brewer’s yeast, flaxseed, apple cider vinegar, B vitamins, and hemp seed oil not only help repel pests but also support joint, skin, and immune health.
+The blend of all-natural ingredients like coconut oil, garlic powder, brewer’s yeast, flaxseed, apple cider vinegar, B vitamins, and hemp seed oil not only helps repel pests but also support joint, skin, and immune health.

 Simply give your pup one to three chews per day (one chew per 25 pounds of body weight).
 They’re made in the USA and are free of wheat, corn, soy, toxic preservatives, and GMOs.
 You can sign up for auto-shipping and save 20%, and PetHonesty also offers a 100% money-back guarantee.